-Step #2: Calculate the energy for enthalpy of fusion of ice and enthalpy of vaporization
+Step #2: Calculate the energy for the enthalpy of fusion of ice and the enthalpy of vaporization.

 Method #3: Melting through the ice sheet with a lid covering the opening

-Step #1: we place a lid on top of our hole.
-We want to pressurize the hole to about 1 atmosphere.
-The same air pressure we find on Earth at sea level.
+Step #1: Place a lid on top of the hole, for pressurization to about 1 atmosphere.
+The same air pressure is found on Earth at sea level.

-This will keep the melted ice as a liquid.
-As a result, we don’t need to waste energy boiling the water away as we calculated in Method #2.
+This method keeps the melted ice liquid.
+In return, energy isn’t required to boil the water away as calculated in Method #2.

-Also, the weight of the water should create enough pressure to keep our tunnel from breaking.
-As a result, we don’t need to engineer a 25-kilometer tunnel wall.
+Also, the water weight should create enough pressure to keep the tunnel from collapsing inwards.
+In return, a 25-kilometer tunnel wall isn’t required.

-Method #3 is my pick.
-I know Method #1 requires the least energy.
+Method #3 is my pick, despite Method #1 requiring less energy.

-But, given my experience with mega drills, I don’t see how it’d be possible.
-Too much can go wrong, especially since humans probably won’t be present in the mission.
+Given my experience with mega drills, I don’t find Method #1 to be practical.
+Too much can go wrong, especially since humans won’t be present in the mission.
 With Europa 390 million miles from Earth, the less equipment we haul over, the better.

-What I’ve outlined are only ideas that many have thrown around for several decades.
+What I’ve calculated are only ideas, which have been thrown around for several decades.
 Also, my oversimplified calculations have many flaws, given the mission complexity and unknowns.

-That said, here are the 9 general assumptions I made in my calculations:
+To better understand, below are the 10 general assumptions I made in the calculations.